Sharon1106/sharon1106/README.md

 ### :woman_technologist: About Me

 I'm Sharon from Los Angeles, and I'm a full stack developer focused on front end design and developement.
-My first language was JavaScript and I enjoy learning languages and frameworks like React, Material Design and Squarespace.
+My first language was JavaScript and I enjoy learning languages and frameworks such as React, Material Design and Squarespace.
 I'm also a Hiker.
 3d print enthusiast.
 Lover of music.
 IPhone tech.
 Human.
 - 😄 My pronouns are She/Her
 - 🌱 Exploring UX & UI Design.
 - 💬 Ask me about possibly joining your team :stuck_out_tongue_winking_eye: